Scope

 Scope subtraction (difference)

-The subtraction operation results in removing the elements from the second operand that are also present in the first operand:
+Subtraction removes elements from the first operand that are identical to those in the second operand:

 x = { a = 1, b = 3 }